The Gig Economy is the Future: What to Do About it

 The federal minimum wage has stayed at $7.25 since 2009.
 While the minimum wage hasn’t increased in nearly 15 years, the cost of living certainly has.

-More and more people - from all backgrounds, industries, and levels of experience - are leveraging gig economy platforms to earn money so they can keep up the rising costs of groceries, utilities, and other everyday expenses.
+More and more people from all backgrounds, industries, and levels of experience are leveraging gig economy platforms.
+They can work full time or part time to earn money so they can keep up with the rising costs of groceries, utilities, and other everyday expenses.

 But perhaps the greatest perk?
 Control over when this money hits their account.